SIDN/entrada2/README.md

 ```
 export TOOL_VERSION=0.0.3
 mvn clean && mvn package && docker build  --tag=sidnlabs/entrada2:$TOOL_VERSION .
-docker push sidnlabs/entrada2:$TOOL_VERSION
 ```

-# Getting started
+# GeoIP data

-If you want to get started, an easy method is by using the [Docker Compose script](https://github.com/SIDN/entrada2/blob/main/docker/docker-compose.yml) to create a test environment containing all the required components, using default configuration settings.
 ENTRADA2 uses the [Maxmind](https://www.maxmind.com) GeoIP2 database, if you have a license then set the MAXMIND_LICENSE_PAID environment variable, otherwise signup for the free [GeoLite2](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data ) database and use the MAXMIND_LICENSE_FREE environment variable.

-Example using the Maxmind GeoIP2 database:
+# Quick start

+To get started quickly, you can use the provided [Docker Compose script](https://github.com/SIDN/entrada2/blob/main/docker/docker-compose.yml) to create a test environment containing all required components.

+The configuration settings can be found as environment varliables in `docker.env`.
+The example belows shows how to start using 1 ENTRADA master container and 2 ENTRADA worker containers.

 ```
 export MAXMIND_LICENSE_PAID=<your-key-here>
-docker-compose --profile test up
+docker-compose --profile test up --scale entrada-worker=2
 ```

+The docker-compose script uses the "test" profile to start the ENTRADA containers, not using this profile will only start the dependencies and not the ENTRADA containers.

-## Uploading pcap file
+## Processing pcap data

+The pcap processing workflow uses 3 prefixes for pcap objects in s3, defaults are:
+- pcap-in
+- pcap-done
+- pcap-failed

-When all components have started up, you may upload (webUI or s3 API) a pcap file to the s3 bucket, processing of the new pcap file will start automatically.
+When all components have started up, you may upload a pcap file to the s3 bucket, using the "pcap-in" prefix.
-The default bucket name is `sidnlabs-iceberg-data` and pcap files need to use `pcap-incoming/` as a prefix.
+If ENTRADA2 created a s3 bucket notification configuration (enabled by default) then processing of the a pcap file will automatically start.

 Use the the following s3 tags when uploading file to S3:

-- entrada-ns-server: Logical name of the name server
+- entrada-ns-server: Logical name of the name server (e.g. ns1.dns.nl)
-- entrada-ns-anycast-site: Anycast site of the name server
+- entrada-ns-anycast-site: Anycast site of the name server (e.g. ams)

 ## Analysing results

 The results may be analysed using different tools, such as AWS Athena, Trino or Apache Spark.

+### Local deployment

 The Docker Compose script automaticlly starts Trino, for quickly analysing a limited dataset.

 Example using the Trino commandline client (installed in Trino container):